-BUDDSTD 299 Thesis Preparation and Related Research 1 - 8 Units Rules & Requirements Prerequisites: Consent of thesis supervisor and graduate adviser Repeat rules: Course may be repeated for credit.
+BUDDSTD 299 Thesis Preparation and Related Research 1 - 8 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Rules & Requirements Prerequisites: Consent of thesis supervisor and graduate adviser Repeat rules: Course may be repeated for credit.
 Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1-8 hours of independent study per week Additional Details Subject/Course Level: Buddhist Studies/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-BUDDSTD 601 Individual Study for Master's Students 1 - 8 Units Individual study for the comprehensive or language requirements in consultation with the graduate adviser.
+BUDDSTD 601 Individual Study for Master's Students 1 - 8 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Individual study for the comprehensive or language requirements in consultation with the graduate adviser.
 Units may not be used to meet either unit or residence requirements for a master's degree.
 Rules & Requirements Prerequisites: Consent of graduate adviser Repeat rules: Course may be repeated for credit.
 Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1-8 hours of independent study per week Additional Details Subject/Course Level: Buddhist Studies/Graduate examination preparation Grading: Offered for satisfactory/unsatisfactory grade only.
-BUDDSTD 602 Individual Study for Doctoral Students 1 - 8 Units Individual study in consultation with the major field adviser, intended to provide an opportunity for qualified students to prepare for various examinations required of candidates for the Ph.D.
+BUDDSTD 602 Individual Study for Doctoral Students 1 - 8 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Individual study in consultation with the major field adviser, intended to provide an opportunity for qualified students to prepare for various examinations required of candidates for the Ph.D.
 Rules & Requirements Repeat rules: Course may be repeated for credit.
 Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1-8 hours of independent study per week Additional Details Subject/Course Level: Buddhist Studies/Graduate examination preparation Grading: Offered for satisfactory/unsatisfactory grade only.